 1969 – Gating technique developed, and adopted by The Beatles.

 1980 – Gating technique implemented in real-time electronics in a few audiophile, high fidelity record players.

 1990 – Used vigorously in music production and sound engineering.

 Where Do You Place A Noise Gate?

-Well, typically the rule of thumb is you wouldn’t want to use a noise gate during recording as you won’t be able to obtain any of the audio data lost at later a date.
-So to avoid this we recommend applying this effect after you have recorded your audio.
+Well, typically, the rule of thumb is you wouldn’t want to use a noise gate during recording as you won’t be able to obtain any of the audio data lost at a later date.
+So to avoid this, we recommend applying this effect after you have recorded your audio.

 It is also a good idea to have in mind what you want to affect with the gate.
-For example, you may have a drum break which has a really tight kick and snare but you’re not a fan of the hi-hats.
+For example, you may have a drum break that has a really tight kick and snare, but you’re not a fan of the hi-hats.
 Now you know what you want to achieve so you can tweak the gate to your desired needs.

 Why Should I Use The Noise Gate/ Expander Plugin?

 If you are involved in music production, these tools can be your savior for precisely removing unwanted elements of the sounds.
 You may also find yourself using it in many creative ways, such as a sidechain trigger.